samsam-026/arqiva-tech-test/README.md

 # Welcome to the Frontend Tech Test

+You can either provide a zipped folder or a link to a public repository for the submission of this test.
+If you wish to provide a link to a public repository please clone this repository (do not fork) and change the remote so your own repository without reference to "Arqiva".
+This will help keep this test fair, meaning others cannot use reference to your code.

 ## Project Overview

 Build a simple yet functional web application that allows users to view and search through a list of video contributions.
 The application should demonstrate your ability to create a responsive, user-friendly interface and integrate with a backend service.